 What is your student - teacher ratio?

-For the Grammar School (K-6), Heritage limits the class size to 15 [with an occasional addition of up to one student if a sibling would be prevented admission]; for the Logic (7th,8th) and Rhetoric (9-12th) Schools, class size is limited to 20 students.
+For the Grammar School (K-5), Heritage limits the class size to 16 [with an occasional addition of up to one student if a sibling would be prevented admission]; for the Logic (6th-8th) and Rhetoric (9-12th) Schools, class size is limited to 20 students.

 Does Heritage administer any standardized tests?

-Yes, Heritage has conducted the OLSAT/Stanford Achievement tests for several years for students in 2nd-8th grade in an effort to communicate achievement to parents and to utilize test results as one tool in assessing curriculum.
-This year, we will administer the Education Research Bureau’s CTP-4 [Comprehensive Testing Program] which is utilized by many of our sister classical schools.
-Grades 3-8 will take the CTP-4.
+Yes, Heritage administers the Education Research Bureau’s CTP-4 [Comprehensive Testing Program] which is utilized by many of our sister classical schools.
+Grades 3-8 take the CTP-4.
 We require all students in 9th-11th grade to take the PSAT (Preliminary Scholastic Aptitude Test) which we administer here at Heritage.